 The Cumberland Bar

-Nestled in the Georgian splendor of the New Town, The Cumberland Bar is a quiet spot often favoured by local residents.
+Nestled in the Georgian splendour of the New Town, The Cumberland Bar is a quiet spot often favoured by residents.
 Their leafy beer garden is an excellent place to spend the longer summer evenings with a cold beer in hand.

-The bar serves a great range of beers and ales including a fantastic variety of Scottish-made brands.
-They also have a great food menu so why not make a day of it with lunch or dinner alfresco - their Cumberland Bar Beef Burger and traditional Sunday Roast are local favourites.
+The bar serves a wide range of beers and ales including a variety of Scottish-made brands.
+They also have a great food menu so why not make a day of it with lunch or dinner alfresco – their Cumberland Bar Beef Burger and traditional Sunday Roast are local favourites.